 Microsoft Intune is a cloud-based service supporting management of desktop and mobile devices.
 In HKUST, our implementation will first focus on window10 devices.
-Desktop will be managed centrally, with emphasize on security enhancement.
+Desktop or notebooks will be managed with emphasize on security enhancement.

-Under Intune, devices are configured to join the Microsoft Cloud base Azure AD for central management.
+Under Intune, devices are configured to join the Microsoft Cloud base Azure AD.
 Benefits include

-- Support Window logon using ITSC accounts, with the benefits of single sign-on to most Microsoft services
+- Support Window logon using ITSC accounts (even when off-campus), with the benefits of single sign-on to most Microsoft services

-- Window security configurations (e.g. Firewall setting, Anti-virus) and Window security update are managed centrally, reducing the risk of being tampered
+- Window Security configurations (e.g. Firewall setting, Anti-virus) and Window Update are configured centrally, reducing the risk of being tampered

 - Software version of Window10 OS and O365 are managed centrally, avoiding the risk of having security vulnerability after reaching End-of-Life

-In addition, devices will be configured to be protected by the powerful Microsoft Advanced Threat Protection (ATP).
+In addition, devices will be protected by the powerful Microsoft Endpoint Advanced Threat Protection (ATP).

 - ATP leverages modern cybersecurity technologies (e.g. AI based behaviour detection, cloud-based sandbox verification) which are not available in traditional signature based Anti-virus tools like F-secure.
 Our pilot rollout in some departments has proven that ATP prevents a lot of attacks which cannot be detected by F-secure.